 Horse racing tips incoming!
-Dabble’s very own Dean Watling has broken down the racing for this Saturday.
-Searching high and low, they’ve found our loyal Dabblers the top three bets of the day.
-They’ve done all the hard work for you finding the best horse racing tips, so you don’t even have to lift a finger – how nice is that?!
+Dabble’s very own Dean Watling has broken down the racing for this Wednesday.
+Searching high and low, he has found our loyal Dabblers the top three horse racing bets of the day.
+He has done all the hard work for you finding the best horse racing tips, so you don’t even have to lift a finger – how nice is that?!

 Without further ado, see Dean Watling's best bet, next best and value bet from around the grounds this Wednesday: